AprilJauhal/GMPipe/README.md

     To run:
     `$ bash [path_to]/GMPipe/Scripts/GMfind_intronless_orfs.sh [path_to]/GMPipeline_userinput.ctl`

-    Note that this method will not identify: pseudogenes, fragmented genes, genes with introns
+    Note that this method will not identify: pseudogenes, fragmented genes, genes with introns.
+This script will also generate an ORF report file that GMPipe can use to generate a bit-score histogram and other reports if included.

     OPTION 2) User-supplied sequence list